lrnv/Copulas.jl/docs/src/dependence_measures.md

 !!! note "Unfinished work"
-    Unfortunately these dependence measures are not yet well-specified in the package and well implemented for all copula.
-Use with caution and consider looking at the implementation to be sure of what you get.
+    Unfortunately these dependence measures are not yet well-specified in the package and their implementation is experimental for the moment.
+These functions might change in the future, in particular see https://github.com/lrnv/Copulas.jl/issues/134 for future improvements.

 ## Kendall's Tau